Harsh-console/harsh-gamedev-w0/Submission/DELIVERABLES.md

    - Keyboard controls for the Rubik's Cube
    - Any known issues
 4. The demo.md will contain a small clip of your task.
-5. The details.txt will contain your details as specified in the given format.
+5. Add your details in User.sh

 ---